Chart Color Schemes

 Eatons Hill has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 with a base year of 2021.
-However, these state projections do not provide age category splits; hence proportional growth weightings based on ABS Greater Capital Region projections (released in 2023 using data from 2022) are applied for each age cohort.
-Looking ahead, Eatons Hill is expected to experience population growth slightly below the median of Australian statistical areas.
-By 2041, the suburb's population is projected to increase by approximately 430 persons, reflecting an overall increase of around 5.4% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, the Eatons Hill (SA2) is expected to grow by approximately 430 persons by 2041, reflecting a total increase of 5.4% over the 17-year period, in line with aggregated SA2-level projections.

 Frequently Asked Questions - Population